dennisvang/beanstalk-single-instance-https/readme.md

 ### Getting started

-1. Spin up a default Elastic Beanstalk environment using a single instance running Python on Amazon Linux 2023 (use e.g. the default example app).
+1. Spin up a default Elastic Beanstalk web server environment with a single instance running Python on Amazon Linux 2023 (use e.g. the default example app).
+   For convenience, a CloudFormation [template]][7] can be found in the `.cloudformation` folder.
 2. Copy the instance's `domain`, e.g. from the Elastic Beanstalk console
 3. Clone this repo
 4. Make the following replacements: